pimutils/khal/doc/source/usage.rst

         The start date, so long as that date has not yet been printed.

+.. option:: start-dayname-once

+        The start dayname, so long as that date has not yet been printed. eg Tomorrow, or Wednesday.

 .. option:: start-date-once-newline

         A newline if start-date-once is not "".